-One of FOV UK’s subcommittees, the Vellore Rural Community Trust (VRCT) concentrates solely on projects in the rural outskirts of Vellore.
+The Vellore Rural Community Trust (VRCT), a subcommittee of Friends of Vellore UK, concentrates solely on projects in the rural outskirts of Vellore.
 Most people in India live in rural areas and access to health and development resources can be poor.
-CMC has a remote unit, the Rural Unit for Health and Social Affairs (RUHSA) 30km from Vellore town which delivers health and social development services to a wide local rural area with a population of 200,000.
-This is managed by Dr Rita Isaac, Director of Promotions at CMC.
+CMC has a remote unit, the Rural Unit for Health and Social Affairs (RUHSA) 25km from Vellore town which delivers health and social development services to a wide local rural area with a population of 120,000.

 The VRCT Committee is chaired by Dr Arabella Onslow.
 She regularly visits RUHSA.
 Read her blog here.
-Other Trustees are: Dr William Cutting, Mrs Pam Morris, Mr Richard Rajamanickam, Miss Asha Senapati and Mrs Sally Whittingham.
+Other Trustees are: Dr Geoff Levine, Revd Joy Levine, Mrs Pam Morris, Mr Richard Rajamanickam, Miss Asha Senapati and Mrs Sally Whittingham.